 If you selected Restructuring (optionally with Static Analysis) on the front page, then after the working directory is set, four new tabs will be available - namely Configure SPAG, Run SPAG, Configure GXCHK, and Run GXCHK, and the first of these will be selected.

-Within that page is a second, subordinate tabbed dialog, with each yab containing controls which allow you to set the SPAG configuration options described in section 2.6 of this manual.
-You can view the SPAG configuration item number for each control by hovering the mouse cursor over it, and watching for help text.
+Within that page is a second, subordinate tabbed dialog, with each tab containing controls which allow you to set the SPAG configuration options described in section 2.6 of this manual.
+On Windows and Linux, you can view context sensitive help pages from the plusFORT manual by selecting a control and pressing F1.
+You can also view the SPAG configuration item number for each control by hovering the mouse cursor over it, and watching for hint text.

 By default, any changes you make to the configuration options are temporary, and apply only to runs performed within the current PFFE session.
 However, you can use the Load, Save and Save As... buttons to modify and save configuration files for later use.